 By default, there’s a Recent Apps, Home Button and Back button along the bottom of the display.
 But you can switch to full-screen gestures.
 You'll swipe up from the bottom left to see recent apps, up from the bottom to go home and up from the right to go back.

 The Galaxy S10 also now offers some of the more compelling software features of the Galaxy Note 10.
 These include Live Focus video for applying bokeh effects to your footage and Samsung DeX for PC, which allows you to see notifications and send and receive messages on your laptop without having to fire up your phone.

-Even a year since its release, the Galaxy S10 offers superfast performance and a beautiful display, with a less distracting camera cutout than on the larger, pricier S10 Plus.
+Even more than a year since its release, the Galaxy S10 offers superfast performance and a beautiful display, with a less distracting camera cutout than on the larger, pricier S10 Plus.
 I also love that the S10 offers my favorite feature, Wireless PowerShare.
 That means you don't have to splurge on the priciest Galaxy to reverse-charge all of your devices.